jpgontarz/SQL-Project-HR-Analytics-Attrition-and-Performance/README.md

 The Technology department had the longest overall tenure at 4.61 years, with HR and Sales departments following slightly behind at 4.47 and 4.46 years, respectively.

+The company might provide additional professional development or mentorship tailored to those departments with shorter tenure.

 ### Question #2: How many employees in each department are still working at the company?

 To find the number of current employees, just simple COUNT, WHERE, and GROUP BY functions were needed.